 Picture this: 19 beautiful windmills built around 1740 stand here in a perfect setup to prevent the low land Alblasserwaard from flooding.

-I was mindblown to find out these people have invented an ingenious water management system! 🙂
+What?!
+How?
+I was mindblown to find out these people have invented an ingenious water management system.

-So…you have winds?
+So you have winds?
 Yes.
 Too much water?
-That also.
-Why not combine the two, use the wind power to pump the extra water in the canals, and drain the polders. :))
+That as well.
+Why not combine the two, use the wind power to pump the extra water in the canals, and drain the polders.